menu

 One downside of living in Delta, however, is that residents on average have to contend with a long commute, spending on average 39.41 minutes every day commuting to work.

-Being a small borough, Delta does not have a public transit system used by locals to get to and from work.
+Delta is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Delta with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.72% of adults in Delta have a bachelor's degree or advanced degree.
+The citizens of Delta are slightly less educated than the national average of 21.84% for the average city or town: 13.72% of adults in Delta have a bachelor's degree or advanced degree

 The per capita income in Delta in 2022 was $35,502, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,008 for a family of four.
 However, Delta contains both very wealthy and poor people as well.